 — AI Over 50 · Income Blueprints —

-“Turn Your 30+ Years Of Experience Into Side Income, Consulting Fees, And A Real Career Advantage — Using Free AI Tools That Cost Less Than Netflix.”
+“Turn Your 20+ Years Of Experience Into a Product, a Service, a Consulting Biz, or a Real Career Advantage — Using Free AI Tools.”

 My name is Levi Mizel.
 I’ve been in the training and publishing game since 1991.
-My business partner Scott Covert builds software, websites, and AI systems that help people earn money and get organized.
+My business partner Scott Covert builds software, websites, and AI systems that help people and organize very complicated subjects into usable apps and information.

 1.8×